HejJensJ/VHDL_drivers/README.md

 The 7SEG_driver drives a standard 8 segment display (7 number led's and one dot led).
 This one is quite simple and has been constructed solely by me

+The clkdiv is a clockdivider set to an extreme due to you not really being able to see changes on 7 SEG if it is set as a counter.
+It is configured such that every 0.76 seconds the 7seg display goes up by one.